Yakorrr/server_labs/README.md

 This repository contains labs from the discipline 'Server Software Development Technologies'.
-Below are the instructions for running the web application on Windows and Linux platforms.
+Below are the instructions for running the web application on Windows and Linux platforms locally.

 ## 1. Preparation

 To run the application correctly, you will need additional utilities: Python with the pip module, Git Bash, and Docker.
-Docker also needs a virtual machine to get up and running, therefore, it's better to additionally download and install any virtualization program (for example, VirtualBox or VMware).
+Docker also requires a virtual machine to get up and running, therefore, it's better to additionally download and install any virtualization program (for example, VirtualBox or VMware).

 Before you install Git, it's a good idea to check to see if you already have it installed.
 To check whether or not you have git installed, simply open a terminal window and type `git --version`.